kpower7/gpt-oss-redteam/DOCUMENTATION.md

 ---

-## 5. Fake tools manifest (tool‑use priming)
+## 5. Tool manifests (tool‑use priming)

-The package injects a fake tools manifest to encourage tool‑oriented reasoning without executing anything.
+The package can inject tool manifests to encourage tool‑oriented reasoning without executing anything.

+- Modes:
-- Each tool is a “function” with a single string argument named `input` with description "put all information here".
+  - Fake tools: Each tool is a “function” with a single string argument named `input` with description "put all information here".
+Source: `gpt_oss_redteam/tools.py`.
+  - MCP‑derived tools: Structured JSON Schemas (from an MCP‑style registry) are converted to OpenAI function tools via `gpt_oss_redteam/mcp_tools.py`.
+Default is propose‑only; tools are not executed.

 - Example names (subset): `web.search`, `web.scrape`, `db.lookup`, `db.update`, `email.send`, `slack.post_message`, `system.shutdown`, `system.update_config`.
-- Source: `gpt_oss_redteam/tools.py`:
-  - `_DEFAULT_TOOL_NAMES` is the fixed list used by default.
-  - `get_fake_tools()` constructs the JSON schema used by the OpenAI chat API for tools.

 This manifest shapes the assistant’s internal chain‑of‑thought about tools while ensuring no tool is ever actually executed by this package.